May 30, 2022

 In addition to templates, contracts can actually be drafted through auto generation - thus taking out even the need to populate and edit contracts for specific needs.
 And, document auto generation can occur with minimal human intervention - if any at all.
 The result?
 Updated contracts - for example at renewal dates of agreements - are automatically sent out without a person themselves needing to oversee the process.
 Doing so leaves individuals with more time to spend on tasks where they can add real value, as opposed to wasting time on a simple, administrative activity.

 Lawyers are in no doubt needed to help create strong legal documents.
 However, their use can be leveraged so much more when more simple tasks like straightforward contract drafting can be taken care of through templates and through auto document generation.
 Plus, both of these elements to contract drafting can be supported by automation too when documents are digitized.
-Using software and templates like ours at Contractbook means that lawyers can free up their time to spend it better elsewhere, while contracts that are created are more reliable and completed more quickly.
+Using contract management software and templates like ours at Contractbook means that lawyers can free up their time to spend it better elsewhere, while contracts that are created are more reliable and completed more quickly.
 Which is, ultimately, a win win situation for all involved.